danomatika/ofxPd/README.md

 The steps for 64 bit are basically:

-1. set up Msys2/MinGW, see https://github.com/libpd/libpd#windows
+1. set up Msys2/MinGW: see https://github.com/libpd/libpd#windows
+2. open an Msys2 shell (64 bit)
-2. build libpd using MinGW64: `make`
+3. build libpd: `make`
-3. install libpd to a temp folder: `make install prefix=build/libpd`
+4. install libpd to a temp folder: `make install prefix=build/libpd`

 Once built, replace the libpd source code in ofxPd with the libpd headers and library files: